Park Slope Jewish Center

+The Park Slope Jewish Center is an egalitarian Conservative synagogue located at 1320 Eighth Avenue in South Slope, Brooklyn, New York City, New York, United States.

+Established as a congregation in c.
+1915, from 1942 to 1960 they were known as Congregation B'nai Jacob - Tifereth Israel.

+Overview

-The Park Slope Jewish Center, known from 1942 to 1960 as Congregation B'nai Jacob - Tifereth Israel, is an egalitarian Conservative synagogue located at 1320 Eighth Avenue in South Slope, Brooklyn, New York City.
-It was built in 1925 as the orthodox Congregation B'nai Jacob, and is a 2 1/2-story brick building with Romanesque and Baroque style elements.
+The synagogue was built in 1925 as the Orthodox Congregation B'nai Jacob, and is a 2 1/2-story brick building with Romanesque and Baroque style elements.
 It features the Star of David on exterior masonry, a rose window, and a domed skylight.

 The building was listed on the National Register of Historic Places in 2002.

 A $1.75 million renovation and expansion was completed in 2015.
 Rabbi Carie Carter has served the congregation since 2000.